 There would be resource implications in preparing an application submission, in that officers from all Services would be required to provide statistics, information and photographs to meet the guidelines that have been set out by the government for applications.
-However, such information is available and would simply need collation, and it is felt that this could be done using existing staff resources although it must be recognised that it is inevitable that time spent on preparing the submission will mean that time is not available for other matters.
+However, such information should be available and would simply need collation, and it is felt that this could be done using existing staff resources although it must be recognised that it is inevitable that time spent on preparing the submission will mean that time is not available for other projects which the Council has prioritised.

+The Council already faces budgetary pressures.
 Should the Council submit a successful bid, there would be financial implications for the future, in that a Lord Mayoralty would have a higher profile than the existing Mayoralty, and would need to be supported by a higher budget than the existing budget.
 At this stage it is not possible to quantify what such budget requirements might be, but it is essential that the Council should recognise that, if time is to be invested in submitting an application, there must be a commitment to providing the appropriate financial support in the future for an enhanced mayoralty, should the application be successful.